 Some States are Friendly, Some Aren’t!

-Texas, Florida, or South Dakota are all friendly to RV living.
-You might not still be able to get the zoning laws you want, but at least there is no income tax and its relatively easy to get domicile status.
+Texas, Florida, and South Dakota are all friendly to RV living.
+You might still be unable to get the zoning laws you want, but there is no income tax, and it’s relatively easy to get domicile status.

-A number of Colorado counties have recently made some waves for passing laws that are tiny house friendly.
-Such laws may also allow greater access for permanent RV living.
+Several Colorado counties have recently made some waves by passing tiny house-friendly laws.
+Such laws may also allow greater access to permanent RV living.

 Going for Domicile Status

-When considering becoming a permanent RV resident, remember that domicile and residency status are different.
+When considering becoming a permanent RV resident, remember that domicile and residency status differ.
 Residency is where you live–you can have a few different residences.
 Domicile is your intended permanent location and is based on your state.
 It affects your legal paperwork and taxes.
-If you can, try to domicile in a state without an income tax.
+Try to domicile in a state without an income tax if you can.

 Other Considerations

 You have three primary ways of permanently dwelling in your RV.
-If you’re headed to your backyard or your neighbors’ backyard, you can either try to get the RV considered an ADU, or you can attempt to legally live in the RV permanently on their property with the RV considered a “recreational vehicle.”
-Of course, you can always keep it moving and stay in RV parks and campsites as well.
+Suppose you’re headed to your backyard or your neighbor’s backyard.
+In that case, you can either try to get the RV considered an ADU or attempt to legally live in the RV permanently on their property with the RV considered a “recreational vehicle.”
+Of course, you can always keep it moving and stay in RV parks and campsites.
 Here are some considerations when picking your option:

 Cost

-ADU’s and permanent RV dwelling will have different costs and fees associated with them.
-Different cities and counties will require different certifications for your ADU or RV, which you should familiarize yourself with before deciding between your options.
+ADUs and permanent RV dwellings will have different costs and fees.
+Different cities and counties will require different certifications for your ADU or RV, which you should familiarize yourself with before deciding your options.
 Building permits and land can be expensive.
 Renting at parks might cost you more in the long run!
-ADU’s require a lot of inspection and certification to be eligible.
+ADUs require a lot of inspection and certification to be eligible.
 If you’re trying to set up your RV as an ADU on your friend’s property, you may have to help them with the fees and permit process.

 Your Long Game

-Going for ADU might require you to remove the wheels from your RV, which won’t let you move!
+Going for ADU might require removing the wheels from your RV, which won’t let you move!
 Buying land and building permits can be expensive, preventing you from moving.
-If you got the RV to travel, the ADU might not be your best option, but if it’s primarily for housing and living, the ADU might be just fine!
+If you have the RV to travel, the ADU might not be your best option, but if it’s primarily for housing and living, the ADU might be just fine!

 Your Neighbors and Your City

-In the end, residency in a mobile home is going to come down to who cares and who makes phone calls.
-Laws about zoning and ADU’s don’t count for much unless there are people to enforce them.
-If your neighbors are chill and your city officials aren’t running out of there way to move RV’s, you might be good even bending the rules a little bit.
+Ultimately, residency in a mobile home will determine who cares and who makes phone calls.
+Laws about zoning and ADUs don’t count for much unless there are people to enforce them.
+If your neighbors are chill and your city officials aren’t running out of their way to move RVs, you might be good even slightly bending the rules.

 Conclusion: Check, Double-Check!

 Remember, every state, county, and city official is different!
 When in doubt, make the phone call to check.
-Also keep in mind that most states are currently in the process of revising and changing legislation on recreational vehicles, ADU’s, and small housing.
-It is a national issue right now, and cities are revising their stances to try to make housing more affordable while maintaining certain standards.
+Also, remember that most states are revising and changing legislation on recreational vehicles, ADUs, and small housing.
+It is a national issue, and cities are revising their stances to make housing more affordable while maintaining certain standards.